lamberta/devkit-doc/api/ui/view.md

 # ui.View

-The base display object for rendering elements to the screen.
-A `ui.View` is rendered to the viewport when it is attached to the game's scene graph---a hierarchy of `View` nodes.
+A view is the base display object for rendering regions to the screen.
+Each view has a size and position, and can be nested within other views to create a scene graph.
+This scene graph is a tree of views that composes the visible elements of the screen, organizing the game content in to a hierarchy which can be used to define boundaries for capturing input events.
+The game engine uses `View` objects to accelerate performance on mobile devices.

 Views have methods for adding and removing superviews and subviews (parents and children), can set handler functions for events, and contain properties for styling how the view is displayed on the screen.

 ## Class: ui.View